craigmarksmith/qwilr/README.md

 ## Todo
 deploy
-make alphavantage calls from api (as so not to expose the key) put api key in config deal with api key running out of requests style success message show if you're making a profit or loss
+make alphavantage calls from api (as so not to expose the key) - DONE put api key in config - DONE make css work deal with api key running out of requests style success message show if you're making a profit or loss